Kids (Noga Erez album)

 Kids is the second studio album by Israeli singer-songwriter Noga Erez.
-The album was released on March 26, 2021, by City Slang.
+The album was released on 26 March 2021, by City Slang.
+A companion album titled Kids (Against the Machine) was released on 5 November 2021.

 Background

-Erez stated that she finished working on the album a year before its release, but its release was postponed due to COVID-19.
-The album was produced by Erez's partner, producer Ori Rousso, who also produced her previous album.
+Erez stated that she finished working on the album a year before its release, but its release was postponed due to the COVID-19 pandemic.
+The album was produced by Erez's partner, producer Ori Rousso, who also produced her previous album, Off the Radar.

 Erez described the process of creating the album, and said that "right after we finished Off the Radar and went on a tour we had some problems with the family and Ori's mother passed away. […] For a while we knew that the album would only deal with In this subject, in the perspective that there is a mother and then there isn't; the same deep connection between parents and their children; and how generations pass on knowledge, but also issues and how this connection is important."
 She added that "the reason we called the Kids album was because we thought this whole album was going to be about that.
 But then life happened and it took us three years to finish the album, and so many different things happened during that time.
 We started leaning towards more topics."

 Promotion

 Singles

-The single from the album, "Views", featuring Rousso and Reo Cragun, was released on February 24, 2020.
-The second single from the album, "No News on TV", was released on June 23.
-It was followed by the third single, "You So Done", on August 26.
-The fourth single, "End of the Road", was released on January 13, 2021.
-On March 9, along with the release of the album and its name and early sale on the iTunes Store, the fifth single, "Story", was released featuring Rousso.
+The single from the album, "Views", featuring Rousso and Reo Cragun, was released on 24 February 2020.
+The second single from the album, "No News on TV", was released on 23 June.
+It was followed by the third single, "You So Done", on 26 August.
+The fourth single, "End of the Road", was released on 13 January 2021.
+On 9 March, along with the release of the album and its name and early sale on the iTunes Store, the fifth single, "Story", was released featuring Rousso.

 Shows

-The album was preceded by an online streaming show, which took place on April 1 and 2, 2021.
-In addition, a tour supported the album in North America and Europe, from July 31, 2021, to March 8, 2022.
-On April 12, 2021, she appeared on "Jimmy Kimmel Live" with the song "Views".
+The album was preceded by an online streaming show, which took place on 1 and 2 April 2021.
+In addition, a tour supported the album in North America and Europe, from 31 July 2021, to 8 March 2022.
+On 12 April 2021, she appeared on Jimmy Kimmel Live! with the song "Views".